-Woollahra Municipal Council's Draft Code of Meeting Practice is based upon the NSW Government's Model Code of Meeting Practice which all councils are required to base the meeting code on, as issued by the Office of Local Government in December 2018.
-The Draft Code consists of Mandatory provisions which are compulsory, and optional provisions which Council has included.
+Woollahra Municipal Council's Code of Meeting Practice is based upon the NSW Government's Model Code of Meeting Practice which all councils are required to base the meeting code on, as issued by the Office of Local Government in December 2018.
+The Model Code consists of Mandatory provisions which are compulsory and Non-Mandatory provisions which are optional.
 To assist readers in understanding the distinction between these types of provisions this Draft Code of Meeting Practice is colour coded as follows:

-- Black text denotes mandatory provisions which must be included in the Draft Code. - Red text denotes optional provisions which Council has included in our Draft Code to reflect supplementary provisions/policy positions which are not inconsistent with the mandatory provisions.
+- Black text denotes mandatory provisions which must be included in the Code of Meeting Practice. - Red text denotes non-mandatory provisions which Council may opt to include or edit these provisions to reflect their local communities. - Green text denotes additional supplementary provisions/policy positions from our current Code of Meeting Practice which are not inconsistent with the mandatory provisions.

-Adoption Date: [date] 2019 by Council Resolution Review Date: Version: 1 Division/Department: Corporate Services/Governance Responsible Officer: Manager - Governance & Council Support HPE CM Record Number: 19/1658
+Adoption Date: [date] 2019 by Council Resolution Review Date: Version: 1 Division/Department: Corporate Services/Governance Responsible Officer: sible Officer: Manager - Governance & Council Support HPE CM Record Number: 19/1658